 Option 1: PayPal Donation Button

 This is a common choice when people first get started because you can set it up without having a bank account and without much work and it’s really good for short term fundraising events.
 People can click the button and it takes them to PayPal to make a donation.
-You can see it in action at the bottom of this site for a local school board candidate.

 How to set it up